Publications

 • Howe, J. Cornwallis, C. K. & Griffin, A. S. 2024.
 Conflict-reducing innovations in development enable increased multicellular complexity.
 Proceedings of the Royal Society of London, Series B. [pdf]

-• Carroll, C. P. Manaprasertsak, A. Castro, A. B. van den Bos, H. Spierings, D. Wardenaar, R. Bukkuri, A. Engström, N. Baratchart, E. Yang, M. Biloglav, A. Cornwallis, C. K. Johansson, B. Hagerling, C. Arsenian-Henriksson, M. Paulsson, K. Amend, S. Mohlin, S. Foijer, F. McIntyre, A. Pienta, K. J. & Hammarlund, E. U. In press.
+• Carroll, C. P. Manaprasertsak, A. Castro, A. B. van den Bos, H. Spierings, D. Wardenaar, R. Bukkuri, A. Engström, N. Baratchart, E. Yang, M. Biloglav, A. Cornwallis, C. K. Johansson, B. Hagerling, C. Arsenian-Henriksson, M. Paulsson, K. Amend, S. Mohlin, S. Foijer, F. McIntyre, A. Pienta, K. J. & Hammarlund, E. U. 2024.
 Drug-resilient cancer cell phenotype is acquired via polyploidization associated with early stress response coupled to HIF-2α transcriptional regulation.
-Cancer Research Communications.
+Cancer Research Communications, 4 (3): 691–705. [pdf]

 • Svensson, E. I. Schou, M. F. Melgar, J. Waller, J. Engelbrecht, A. Brand, Z. Cloete, S. W. P. & Cornwallis, C. K. 2023.
 Heritable variation in thermal profiles is associated with reproductive success in the world’s largest bird.
 Evolution Letters.
 1-12. [pdf]